dougeby/IntuneDocs/intune/apps-add-bulit-in.md

 ## Configure app information

 You can modify information about the built-in app.
 This information helps you to identify the app in Intune and also helps users find the app in the Company Portal app.
 1. On the **Mobile apps - Apps** blade, choose the built-in app that you want to modify.
-A blade for the built-in app will be displayed.
+A blade for the built-in app is displayed.
 2. Select the **Properties** option from the **Manage** group.
 3. Select the **Configure** option to modify the built-in app information.
 4. On the **App information** blade, you can modify the following information:
     -	**Name** - Enter the name of the built-in app as it is displayed in the company portal.
 Make sure all names that you use are unique.
 If the same app name exists twice, only one of the apps is displayed to users in the company portal.
     -	**Description** - Enter a description for the app.
     -	**Publisher** - Enter the name of the publisher of the app.
-    -	**Category** - Optionally, select one or more of the built-in app categories, or a category you created.
-This makes it easier for users to find the app when they browse the company portal.
+    -	**Category** - Optionally, select one or more of the built-in app categories.
+Setting this option makes it easier for users to find the app when they browse the company portal.
     -	**Display this as a featured app in the Company Portal** - Display the app prominently on the main page of the company portal when users browse for apps.
     -	**Information URL** - Optionally, enter the URL of a website that contains information about this app.
 The URL is displayed to users in the company portal.
     -	**Privacy URL** - Optionally, enter the URL of a website that contains privacy information for this app.
 The URL is displayed to users in the company portal.